codacy/docs/docs/faq/code-analysis/which-metrics-does-codacy-calculate.md

 Codacy calculates duplication as follows:

--   The duplication value for each file is the number of clones in the file
+-   The duplication value for each file is the number of clones in the file.
--   A file is considered duplicated if the number of clones in the file is higher than the threshold [**File is duplicated when over**](../../repositories-configure/adjusting-quality-settings.md#goals)
+-   A file is considered duplicated if the number of clones in the file is higher than the threshold [**File is duplicated when over**](../../repositories-configure/adjusting-quality-settings.md#goals).
--   The duplication value of a commit or pull request is the number of clones introduced by the commit or pull request
+-   The duplication value of a commit or pull request is the number of clones introduced by the commit or pull request.

 !!! note
     You can [customize the rules for identifying duplicated blocks of code](../../repositories-configure/codacy-configuration-file.md#pmd-cpd-duplication) when using PMD CPD to analyze the source code of your repository.